 SEO lesson: tld being com, net, co.uk etc… SEO wise doesn’t really matter what the domain type is, Google doesn’t care, .info is equal to .com.

-After a little keyword research at Wordtracker and checking various domains, settled on http://www.seo-gold.com/ and general site name SEO Gold Search Engine Optimization Services (or in short SEO Gold).
-Since I stopped offering SEO services, but didn’t want to delete or sell the domain name I switched this site to an SEO tutorial and renamed the site accordingly.
+After a little keyword research at Wordtracker and checking various domains, settled on https://seo-gold.com/ and general site name SEO Gold Search Engine Optimization Services (or in short SEO Gold).

 SEO Value of Hyphenated Domain Names?